PANDA: Adapting Pretrained Features for Anomaly Detection and Segmentation: Feature Adaptation for Anomaly Detection

-We present PANDA (Pre-trained Anomaly Detection Adaptation), a new method for anomaly detection in images.
-The core of our method lies in adapting general pre-trained features to anomaly detection on the target distribution.

-\textbf{Pre-trained feature extractor:} Our method is agnostic to the specific pretrained feature extractor.
-We investigated different choices of the initial pre-trained feature extractor $\psi_0$ and found that ImageNet pretrained features achieve better results.
-The assumption of the availability of the ImageNet trained feature extractor and its merits will be discussed at length in Sec.~\ref{sec:DetailedResults}.

-\textbf{Feature Adaptation:} Similarly to SVDD and Joint Optimization, we also use the compactness loss (Eq.~\ref{eq:L_compact}) to adapt the general pre-trained features to the task of anomaly detection on the target distribution.
+We present PANDA, a new method for anomaly detection in images.
+Similarly to SVDD and Joint Optimization, we also use the compactness loss (Eq.~\ref{eq:L_compact}) to adapt the general pretrained features to the task of anomaly detection on the target distribution.
 Instead of constraining the architecture or introducing external data into the adaptation procedure we tackle catastrophic collapse directly.
-The main issue is that the optimal solution of the compactness loss can result in "collapse", where all possible input values are mapped to the same point ($\psi(x) =c, \ \ \forall x $).
+The main challenge is that the optimal solution of the compactness loss can result in "collapse", where all possible input values are mapped to the same point ($\psi(x) =c, \ \ \forall x $).
 Learning such features will not be useful for anomaly detection, as both normal and anomalous images will be mapped to the same output, preventing separability.
 The issue is broader than the trivial "collapsed" solution after full convergence, but rather the more general issue of feature deterioration, where the original good properties of the pretrained features are lost.
-Even a non-trivial solution might not require the full discriminative ability of the original features which are none-the-less important for anomaly detection.
+Even a non-trivial solution might lose some of the discriminative properties of the original features which are none-the-less important for anomaly detection.

-To avoid this collapse, we suggest two options: (i) finetuning the pretrained extractor with compactness loss (Eq.\ref{eq:L_compact}) and using sample-wise early stopping (ii) when collapse happens prematurely, before any significant adaptation happens, we suggest mitigating it using a Continual Learning-inspired adaptive regularization.
+To avoid this collapse, we suggest three options: (i) finetuning the pretrained extractor with compactness loss (Eq.\ref{eq:L_compact}) and stopping after a constant number of iterations (ii) a novel method for determining early stopping per-sample (iii) when collapse happens prematurely, before any significant adaptation happens, we suggest mitigating it using a Continual Learning-inspired adaptive regularization.

+\textit{Simple early stopping (PANDA-Early)}: An embarrassingly simple but effective solution for controlling the collapse of the original features is to stop training after a constant number of iterations (e.g. $15$ epochs on CIFAR10).
+Inversely scaling the number of epochs by dataset size works for most examined datasets (Sec.~\ref{sec:DetailedResults}).